 The school operates on a philosophy of "Success for today, preparation for tomorrow".
 This isn't just a tagline but is visible in the interactions between staff and students.
 There is a palpable lack of pretension here.
 The rural setting contributes to a calmer pace than one might find in inner-city academies, yet expectations remain high.
 The library and the purpose-built science labs are busy hubs, suggesting that while the setting is pastoral, the focus is firmly academic.

-The metrics show that 15.2% of pupils achieved grades 5 or above in the English Baccalaureate, while the average Attainment 8 score was 42.4.
-These figures indicate a curriculum that serves the middle ability range well, though there is room for growth at the top end.
+The metrics show that 19% of pupils achieved grades 5 or above in the English Baccalaureate, while the average Attainment 8 score was 44.3.
+These figures indicate a curriculum with some secure mid-range outcomes, though there is room for growth at the top end.

-At A-level, the picture is more mixed.
-The school ranks 5th in Carlisle and 1,897th in England.
-This places performance in the "national lower" band (bottom 40% of schools in England).
-However, the top grades tell a story of individual brilliance: nearly 36% of grades were A*-B, and close to 5% were at the very highest A* standard.
-For students who are self-motivated, the ceiling here is high, even if the average sits below national benchmarks.
+At A-level, the picture remains mixed.
+The school ranks 4th in Carlisle and 2,060th academically out of 2,549 A-level providers in England, with a wider overall A-level rank of 1,914th.
+This keeps performance in the "national lower" band.
+However, the top grades still show some individual success: 30% of grades were A*-B, and around 10% were at the very highest A* standard.
+For students who are self-motivated, the ceiling here is meaningful, even if the average sits below national benchmarks.

 England ranks and key metrics (where available)